Torphedo/pd_loader_core/readme.md

 or questions, check the FAQ section.
 There (might) already be an answer there.

 ## Usage
+To start the game with mods, run `pdpl.exe` (found on the [Releases](https://github.com/Torphedo/pd_loader_core/releases) page).
+The EXE has been getting flagged a LOT more since I moved a bunch of functionality out to `pd_loader_core.dll`, so you might need to fight with Windows Defender a little bit to run it. *This will close Phantom Dust if it's already open*.
+You'll know mods are enabled if the version number on the title screen reads `0.00`.
+Mods are only enabled when you run the game using `pdpl.exe`.
+After you run `pdpl.exe` for the first time and you can see that the mods are enabled, you can delete `pd_loader_core.dll`.

 The `mods` folder used by the virtual filesystem is at the following location:
 `%LOCALAPPDATA%\Packages\Microsoft.MSEsper_8wekyb3d8bbwe\RoamingState\mods`
 This folder will be created when you run the plugin manager for the first time, or when you run the included